Cabinda War: Human rights violations

-According to a Human Rights Watch report, the Angolan military and secret service have committed a number of human rights violations during the conflict.
+The human rights situation in Cabinda has been characterised by violent resistance to peaceful protests and activists which can be seen through the Human Rights Watch report, the Angolan military and secret service have committed a number of human rights violations during the conflict.
 The report indicates that between September 2007 and March 2009, 38 people were arbitrarily detained, tortured, humiliated and later put on trial for alleged security crimes.
 The arrested included six members of the Angolan military who were charged with desertion and carrying out armed attacks, as well as a former Voice of America journalist, known for his criticism of the government.
 The detainees were denied contact with legal professionals or their families for prolonged periods of time.
 The above are considered to be a violation of the International Covenant on Civil and Political Rights.

+Furthermore, in order to avoid the efforts of the FLEC and other secessionist forces, reports have said that Luanda has resorted to military movements in order to stop revolts and dissidence in the Cabinda region.
 A Bertelsmann Stiftung investigation covering the period between 2011 and 2013, indicated that systematic human rights violations have taken place, with journalists, civil rights activists and clergy members receiving harassment after being accused of supporting FLEC.

-Reports by Freedom House, Bertelsmann Stiftung and Human Rights Watch also pointed out violations committed by FLEC.
+Reports by Freedom House, Bertelsmann Stiftung and Human Rights Watch also pointed out violations committed by FLEC.Additionally, Human Rights Watch has stated the FLEC have accused the Angolan government of killing at least six civilians; while claiming it had killed 11 soldiers, in response to a government army attack.
+The Angolan authorities have not publicly commented on this.